neptunia/kc-discord-relayer/README.md

 7. In the directory of main.js, run `npm run start`
 8. Hope it works :^)

+After installation, all you need to run is `npm run start` (in the directory).
+Make sure discord is already open before running this.

 Note: If you already have Kancolle or KC3Kai open, you may need to restart Kancolle.
 Make sure you close your devtools panel and reopen it.

 Note 2: I've looked into consolidating the whole program into a single chrome extension, but seems like it isn't possible to communicate with the discord rpc api without IPC (which can't be done in the browser) or websockets (which requires whitelisting of my app).